 This is a layout variation of RAID 5 in which a designated spare space allows rebuilding a failed array right away.
 This space is always left empty in the case of a failure.

+This introduction should help you to navigate in possible options and determine what type of RAID suits your needs the best.
 Visit our blog to learn more about the data recovery industry and trends.